Machine-learning approaches to dispersion measure estimation for fast radio bursts: Model training

 The hybrid network operates sequentially, with the convolutional and recurrent components working in tandem to extract and integrate spectro–temporal features.
 As shown in Figure~\ref{fig:LSTMInfomation}, the CNN front end processes the frequency–time waterfall plots using one-dimensional convolutions applied along the temporal axis of each frequency channel.
 Local rectangular kernels ($k = 1{\times}5$, depth equal to the number of frequency channels) detect short-term variations in spectral intensity, while deeper kernels ($k = 1{\times}3$) span multiple feature channels to capture inter-channel correlations.
+The choice of kernel sizes reflects a balance between capturing short-duration temporal structures and maintaining computational efficiency, as validated through empirical testing during model development.
 The convolutional layers progressively increase in depth from 32 to 256 filters, capturing increasingly abstract spectro–temporal features.
 Each convolutional layer is equipped with a batch normalisation layer to stabilise feature distributions during training.
-Max-pooling layers follow most convolutions (except the fourth) to downsample the temporal sequence, reducing computational load while retaining dominant features.
-This produces compact feature representations, which are then passed to the recurrent back end.
+Max-pooling layers follow most convolutional layers (except the third layer) to downsample the temporal sequence, reducing computational load while retaining dominant features.
+The placement of max-pooling layers was determined empirically to balance dimensionality reduction and feature preservation, as additional pooling in deeper layers did not improve validation performance and led to a loss of temporal resolution, resulting in no net gain in model accuracy.
+The resulting compact feature sequence is then passed to the recurrent back end.

 The output sequence from the CNN encoder is processed by two stacked bidirectional LSTM (BLSTM) layers, each with 128 hidden units per direction.
 These layers read the feature sequence in both forward and backward temporal directions, enabling the network to learn long-range dependencies while preserving local context.
 The hidden states from both directions are concatenated after sequential aggregation and fed into a fully connected regression head.
 The flow of activations through these stages is illustrated in Figure~\ref{fig:LSTMInfomation}, where the hidden states from the second BLSTM layer are passed to two dense layers that output the predicted DM.
 The detailed configuration of the hybrid architecture, including filter counts, kernel sizes, and recurrent-layer dimensions, is summarised in Table~\ref{tab:LSTMparameters}.